firasuke/DOTSLASHLINUX_JEKYLL/_posts/2017-03-23-Best-Lightweight-Software-Applications-for-GNU-Linux.md

 Some may argue that mplayer is lighter, that is true but only slightly.
 Mpv plays all video formats known to man-kind and it uses less cpu resources than both mplayer and vlc.
 It also supports VAAPI (Video Acceleration API) and VDPAU (Video Decode and Presentation API) which can significantly reduce its cpu usage (VAAPI) and its gpu usage (VDPAU) making it the fastest, most powerful and least resource hungry video player on GNU/Linux.
 <br/>
 <br/>
-Here's DOTSLASHLINUX's custom mpv configuration for maximum performance and maximum powersaving <a href="https://www.dotslashlinux.com/2017/03/31/Optimal-mpv-Configuration.html" target="_blank">Optimal mpv Configuration</a>.
+Here's ./LINUX's custom mpv configuration for maximum performance and maximum powersaving <a href="https://www.dotslashlinux.com/2017/03/31/Optimal-mpv-Configuration.html" target="_blank">Optimal mpv Configuration</a>.
 <hr/>
 <h3>18- Text Editor: <a href="https://sites.google.com/site/e3editor/" target="_blank">e3</a> VS <a href="https://en.wikipedia.org/wiki/GNU_nano" target="_blank">GNU nano</a> VS <a href="http://tarot.freeshell.org/leafpad/" target="_blank">Leafpad</a></h3>
 e3 is the lightest and is written in assembly.
 Nano and e3 are for when you're inside a terminal or in a tty, and leafpad's when you're not.
 However, I'd pick e3/nano over leafpad any day any time.